flatironinstitute/sciware/20_Documentation/main.md

 Text that helps one use and understand a code or software tool

-Precise description of inputs & outputs for one or more routines
+- Precise description of inputs & outputs for one or more routines
  - fancy name: "API" = application programming interface

-Equally useful: "narrative" docs (free-form)
+- Equally useful: "narrative" docs (free-form)
-- motivation: what does tool do, why/when do you need it?
+ - motivation: what does tool do?
-- why better than tools X, Y? (eg: it's 100x faster, etc)
+ - why better than tools X, Y? (eg: it's 100x faster...)
  - install instructions, examples, tutorials, pretty figures, bugs
-- how to run a "hello world" example to test your installation
-- often in `README.md` (the first thing web user sees) on GitHub
+ - how to run a "hello world" example, test your install (often in `README.md`: the first thing web user sees on GitHub)
  - or more extensive: PDF manual, wiki, own website, design choices...

 ## Who is your audience?